-If either Party participates in the Investigation they must also participate in the Hearing.
+Participation of Parties and Witnesses: If either Party participates in the Investigation, they must also answer questions during the Hearing in order for the information they provided during the investigation to be considered during the Hearing.
 If a Claimant chooses not to participate in the Hearing, the College's ability to fully investigate and respond to the complaint will be limited.
 The College may not be able to move forward to determine if a Policy violation occurred.